-There are tons of great examples out there.
+There are tons of great examples out there (and we even have a post about video marketing).
 But I’m going to fall back on the gold standard of video marketing for an online store.

 This video was so successful it took Dollar Shave Club from relative unknown to a brand that was acquired by Unilever for $1 billion dollars.

 It’s short, tells a short story about the product, and does so in one of the most engaging fun ways.

 Last minute resistance.

 You’re drawn in by the awesome video, beautiful product images, and compelling copy.

 But when it comes time to click that big ol’ buy now button we start questioning everything.

 Will my payment details be secure?
 What are they going to do with my email?
 Will my inbox be spammed into oblivion after this?

 These are the kind of friction causing stats that greatly contribute to the huge cart abandonment rate of 77%.

 Your job as the store owner is not just to provide the product and instill desire, but to allay many fears.
 You’ve got to obliterate any doubts that cause abandonment.